JK Narva Trans

-JK Narva Trans, commonly known as Narva Trans or just Trans, are a professional Estonian association football club based in Narva that compete in the Meistriliiga, the top flight of Estonian football.
-The club's home ground is Narva Kreenholm Stadium.
+Jalgpalliklubi Narva Trans, commonly known as Narva Trans or simply Trans, is an Estonian professional football club based in Narva that competes in the Meistriliiga, the top flight of Estonian football.
+Although the club's traditional home ground is Kreenholm Stadium, they currently play their home matches at Kalev-Fama Stadium.

-The club were founded as Avtomobilist in 1979, changed their name to Autobaas in 1989 and Narva Trans in 1992.
-Narva Trans were one of the founding members of the Meistriliiga and are one of two clubs which have never been relegated from the Estonian top division, along with Flora.
-Narva Trans have won two Estonian Cups and two Estonian Supercups.
+The club was founded as Avtomobilist in 1979, changed their name to Autobaas in 1989 and Narva Trans in 1992.
+Narva Trans were one of the founding members of the Meistriliiga and are one of two clubs which have never been relegated from the Estonian top division since its inception in 1992, along with Flora.
+Narva Trans have won three Estonian Cups and two Estonian Supercups.

 History

 The club was founded in 1979 as Avtomobilist by the workers of the Motor Depot 13 in Narva.
 In 1984, the club was promoted to the Estonian SSR Championship, but was relegated at the end of the season.
 The club returned to the top division in 1987, but was relegated again after finishing the season last.
 In 1989, the club changed its name to Autobaas and returned to the top division once again.

 In 1992, the club changed the name to Narva Trans and became founding members of the new Meistriliiga, finishing the inaugural season in seventh place.
-Narva Trans finished the 1994–95 season in third place.
+The club earned their first medals after reaching the 1993–94 Estonian Cup final, finishing as runners-up.
+One year later, Narva Trans earned their first league medals by finishing the 1994–95 league season in third place.
 The club made their European debut in the 1996 UEFA Intertoto Cup.

-Narva Trans won their first trophy in the 2000–01 Estonian Cup.
-The club came third in the 2005 season and finished as runners-up in 2006.
-The team won the Estonian Supercup in 2007 and 2008.
+On 24 May 2001, Narva Trans lifted their first trophy by defeating Flora 1–0 in the 2000–01 Estonian Cup final.
+Narva experienced their most successful period from 2005 to 2011, as the club first came third in the 2005 league season and finished as runners-up in 2006 with club record 83 points, their best league finish to this date.
+The team won back-to-back Estonian Supercups in 2007 and 2008 by defeating Levadia in both of the finals.
 Narva Trans finished third for four consecutive seasons in 2008, 2009, 2010 and 2011.
-The team won their second Estonian Cup trophy in the 2018–19 season, defeating Nõmme Kalju 2–1 in extra time in the final.
+In the years that followed, financial competition with the capital city clubs grew more difficult, and Narva Trans gradually transitioned into a mid-table club.
+Since then, the team has occasionally been referred to as "cup specialists" in recognition of their strong performances in the Estonian Cup competition.
+The club won their second Estonian Cup trophy in the 2018–19 season, defeating Nõmme Kalju 2–1 after extra time in the final.
+In 2023, Narva Trans won their third Estonian Cup by defeating FC Flora 2–1 in the 2022–23 final.